 Best Bassinets of 2025

-The MamaRoo, the Snoo, and other bassinets stood out in our tests for ease of assembly, convenience, and smart features
+The MaxiCosi Iora and Starling, the Snoo, the BabyBjorn Baby Cradle, and other bassinets stood out in our tests for ease of assembly, convenience, and smart features

 When you shop through retailer links on our site, we may earn affiliate commissions.
 100% of the fees we collect are used to support our nonprofit mission.
 Learn more.

-While a crib is the best choice for your baby in the long run, a bassinet makes for a safer sleep environment during the early months.
+While a crib is the best long-term choice for your baby, a bassinet provides a safer sleep environment during the early months.

 The American Academy of Pediatrics (AAP) recommends sharing a room with your newborn for at least the first 6 months to reduce the risk of sudden infant death syndrome (SIDS), and bassinets can help you do that.
 Being in the same room as your newborn also makes nighttime feedings and diaper changes a bit easier.